800 Last Chance Gulch, Suite 101

-Mr. Tietz’s practice concentrates on water law where he represents clients before the Montana Water Court in the statewide water rights adjudication, before state district courts in water distribution matters, as well as before the Montana Department of Natural Resources regarding the permitting of new water rights and changing existing water rights.
-His practice also includes representing clients in environmental and natural resource permitting and compliance, toxic tort defense, and real estate litigation.
-Mr. Tietz has been rated as one of Montana’s top Environmental & Natural Resources attorneys according to Chambers USA.
+John is a BKBH shareholder and member of the firm’s Environmental and Natural Resources and Litigation Practice Groups.
+His practice is primarily focused on water law, where he represents clients before the Montana Water Court in the statewide water rights adjudication, before state district courts in water administration and distribution matters, and before the Montana Department of Natural Resources regarding the permitting of new water rights and changing existing water rights.
+His practice also includes representing clients in court and administrative proceedings regarding general environmental and natural resource permitting and compliance, environmental tort defense, and real property issues.
+He has been rated as one of Montana’s top Environmental & Natural Resources attorneys according to Chambers USA.

-Mr. Tietz has been married to Leah since 1993, and they have one adult son.
-When not practicing law, Mr. Tietz is active in the Helena bicycling community and races in road, mountain bike, and cyclocross events.
-He is also an avid alpine and cross-country skier, and is active in land conservation efforts, having served on the Lewis & Clark County Citizens Advisory Committee on Open Lands for seven years.
+John is married to Leah, and they have one adult son.
+When not practicing law, he is active in the Helena bicycling community and races in road, mountain bike, and cyclocross events.
+He is also an avid alpine and cross-country skier, and is active in land conservation efforts as a member of the Board of Directors of Prickly Pear Land Trust, and having served on the Lewis & Clark County Citizens Advisory Committee on Open Lands for seven years.

 - B.S.
 Horticulture, Montana State University